Cpymadtools

 )

-Note that since the accelerator and sequence arguments default to None, they can be omitted.
-In this case the sequence currently in use will be used for the matching, and varied_knobs must be provided.
+Note that since the accelerator and sequence parameters default to None, they can be omitted.
+In this case the sequence currently in use will be used for the matching, and varied_knobs must be provided:

 matching.match_tunes_and_chromaticities(